 So you’ve made the decision to go to grad school.
 You’ve weighed your options, researched the benefits of a graduate education, and discovered the value of having an advanced degree.
 Now it’s time to choose which program to pursue—a task that can seem overwhelming given the number of options available.

-What to Consider When Choosing a Graduate School
+Tips for Choosing a Graduate School

 1. Take inventory of your passions and motivations.

 Pursuing a graduate education is a big investment, so it’s critical to understand the unique “why” behind your decision.
 What do you hope to achieve by going back to school?
 Whether you’d like to gain more specialized knowledge, change careers, earn a promotion, increase your salary potential, or achieve a lifelong personal goal, make sure the program you choose will help get you there.

 Examine the curricula and course descriptions of various degree programs, and assess how each offering aligns with your passions and interests.
 Graduate school is challenging, but it will feel more manageable if you’re working toward something that matters to you.
 Understanding your expectations and what you want to get out of the program is the first step in choosing a degree that will be a good fit.

 Learn More about the Northeastern Graduate Experience

 Sign up for our “Intro to Northeastern Event” to get your questions answered.

 2. Do your research and explore your options.